paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-033-alaska-native-claims-settlement.md

   (D) habitat for black bear, deer, birds, and other wildlife.

-**(h) Timber manufacturing; export restriction** Notwithstanding any other provision of law, timber harvested from lands conveyed to Kake Tribal Corporation under this section shall not be available for export as unprocessed logs from Alaska, nor may Kake Tribal Corporation sell, trade, exchange, substitute, or otherwise convey such timber to any person for the purpose of exporting that timber from the State of Alaska.

-**(i) Authorization of appropriations** There are authorized such sums as may be necessary to carry out this chapter, including to compensate Kake Tribal Corporation for relinquishing its development rights pursuant to subsection (g)(2) and to provide assistance to Kake Tribal Corporation to meet the requirements of subsection (h).
+**(h) Authorization of appropriations** There are authorized such sums as may be necessary to carry out this chapter, including to compensate Kake Tribal Corporation for relinquishing its development rights pursuant to subsection (g)(2).
 No funds authorized under this section may be paid to Kake Tribal Corporation unless Kake Tribal Corporation is a party to the conservation easements described in subsection (g).

 ### Statutory Notes

 #### References in Text
 The Alaska Statehood Act, referred to in subsecs. (a)(1) and (b)(1), is Pub.
 L. 85–508, July 7, 1958, 72 Stat.
 339, as amended, which is set out as a note preceding [section 21 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section21&num=0&edition=prelim), Territories and Insular Possessions.
 For complete classification of this Act to the Code, see Tables.

+#### Amendments
+2019—Subsecs. (h), (i).
+Pub.
+L. 116–9 redesignated subsec. (i) as (h), struck out “and to provide assistance to Kake Tribal Corporation to meet the requirements of subsection (h)” after “pursuant to subsection (g)(2)”, and struck out former subsec. (h).
+Prior to amendment, text of subsec. (h) read as follows: “Notwithstanding any other provision of law, timber harvested from lands conveyed to Kake Tribal Corporation under this section shall not be available for export as unprocessed logs from Alaska, nor may Kake Tribal Corporation sell, trade, exchange, substitute, or otherwise convey such timber to any person for the purpose of exporting that timber from the State of Alaska.”

 #### Declaration of Purpose
 Pub.
 L. 106–283, § 2, Oct.
 6, 2000, 114 Stat.
 867, provided that: “The purpose of this Act [see Short Title of 2000 Amendment note set out under [section 1601 of this title](./chapter-033-alaska-native-claims-settlement.md#section-1601)] is to authorize the reallocation of lands and selection rights between the State of Alaska, Kake Tribal Corporation, and the City of Kake, Alaska, in order to provide for the protection and management of the municipal watershed.”